opensearch-project/opensearch-ruby/opensearch-transport/README.md

 The default port is `9200`.
 Please specify a port for your host(s) if they differ from this default.
 Please see below for an exception to this when connecting using an Elastic Cloud ID.

-### Connect using an Elastic Cloud ID

-If you are using [Elastic Cloud](https://www.elastic.co/cloud), you can provide your cloud id to the client.
-You must supply your username and password separately, and optionally a port.
-If no port is supplied, port 443 will be used.

-Note: Do not enable sniffing when using Elastic Cloud.
-The nodes are behind a load balancer so Elastic Cloud will take care of everything for you.

-    OpenSearch::Client.new(cloud_id: 'name:bG9jYWxob3N0JGFiY2QkZWZnaA==', user: 'elastic', password: 'changeme')

 ### Authentication

 You can pass the authentication credentials, scheme and port in the host configuration hash: